-As at January 31, 2015, we had \$0.2 million of cash and \$1.2 million of trade and other payables, and we were committed to pay \$0.6 million for research and development and \$0.4 million of lease obligations over the next year.
-Our average monthly Cash Burn Rate, a non-IFRS measure as described on page 2 herein, for the three and nine months ended January 31, 2015 was \$0.7 million and \$1.0 million, respectively.
-We believe our cash as at January 31, 2015 is not sufficient to fund our contractual commitments over the next year and is not sufficient to fund our planned business operations over the next year.
+As at April 30, 2015, we had \$0.06 million of cash and \$2.3 million of trade and other payables, \$0.2 million of promissory notes, \$2.0 million due to Rseverlogix and we were committed to pay \$1.7 million for research and development and \$0.4 million of lease obligations over the following twelve months.
+Subsequent to April 30, 2015 we closed private placements of 4.3 million common shares at a price of \$1.00 per share for gross proceeds of \$4.3 million.
+We believe our cash as at April 30, 2015, in combination with the \$4.3 million received from the private placement subsequent to April 30, 2015, is not sufficient to fund our contractual commitments over the next year and is not sufficient to fund our planned business operations over the next year.
 We will have to raise additional capital and intend to do so through equity and/or debt financing and/or from other sources such as partnering and/or licensing.
 Our ability to continue as a going concern is dependent on continued funding.
 If we are not able to raise capital, we will have to reduce our cash requirements by eliminating or deferring spending on research, development and corporate activities, or may be forced to cease operations.